About the Developer

 How it started

+So I built my own.
 Then I figured — if I find this useful, maybe others will too.
-So I decided to share it.

 The rewrite

-The app you see on the Apple App Store now?
-It's just the PWA wrapped in a Swift container.
+So I made a tough call: rewrite ArmoryHub from the ground up as a Progressive Web App.
+The app you see on the App Store now is just the PWA wrapped in a Swift container.
 The real app lives on the web.

 Let's be real

-I'm not in this for the money.
 ArmoryHub actually loses money right now — hosting, infrastructure, and development tools aren't free.
 I'm in it because I think firearm owners deserve a secure, well-designed, modern tool to manage their collections.
 And because I enjoy building it.

-Seriously — if something isn't working, if something looks wrong, if you hate a feature, if you wish something existed — tell me.
+If something's broken, if you hate a feature, if you wish something existed — tell me.
 You won't hurt my feelings.
 I've had users send me brutally honest feedback, and it's genuinely the most valuable thing I can receive.
-I read every single email.
-And I fix things fast — often the same day.
+You're not yelling into a corporate void — you're emailing me directly.
+And I actually respond.
+Often the same day.

 — Marc